You want the best business entity for your business, right?

 Ability to deduct a loss

-When filing a personal income tax return, members of LLCs are able to deduct any operating losses their business may have incurred.
+When filing a personal income tax return, members of LLCs can deduct any operating losses their business may have incurred.
 Members of a C Corporation cannot deduct losses from income tax returns.

 For some employee benefits like life insurance and health benefits, LLC members need to pay taxes.
-C Corporations, however, have the ability to offer stock options and some retirement plans.
+C Corporations, however, can offer stock options and some retirement plans.

 Both LLC and C Corporation structures have different advantages, so it is important to understand the needs that you will have as a business owner, both now and in the future.
 Do your research, and if need be, talk to an expert to ensure that you know what makes the most financial sense to you.
 Make sure that your business works for you and not against you.